bazelbuild/platforms/README.md

 are, by definition, not global.

-If you really need a permanent global change and it isn't design-approved for this repo, contact start a thread on [GitHub](https://github.com/bazelbuild/bazel/discussions) to discuss options.
+If you really need a permanent global change and it isn't design-approved for this repo, start a thread on [GitHub](https://github.com/bazelbuild/bazel/discussions) to discuss options.